How Do Gorillas Get So Big Without Meat in Their Diet?

 6. Habitat and Ecological Adaptations

-Gorillas inhabit a variety of environments ranging from dense tropical rainforest forexample for the Western lowland gorillas to Mountainous regions preferred by mountain gorillas.
-These diverse habitats offers them a variety of plant species which contribute to their ability to consume a balanced diet.
+Gorillas inhabit a variety of environments ranging from dense tropical rainforests for example for the Western lowland gorillas to Mountainous regions preferred by mountain gorillas.
+These diverse habitats offer them a variety of plant species which contribute to their ability to consume a balanced diet.

 `Gorillas are relatively low-energy animals.
 They move slowly and spend a significant amount of time resting, which helps conserve energy.
 This behavior allows them to maintain their massive size without the need for high-energy food sources.